nathpaiva/nathpaiva.github.io/_posts/2023-09-07-answering-an-interview-question-01.md

 ### Loop

-As we can see on the code above, the loop chosen to log each value is the [`for`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration){:target="_blank"}, we could also use `while` or any functional array method such as `map`, `reduce` or `filter`, but not **`forEach`**.
+As we can see on the code above, the loop chosen to log each value is the [`for`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration){:target="_blank"}, we could also use `while` or any functional array method such as `map`, `reduce` or `filter,` but not **`forEach`**.

-First, we didn't chose any functional array method because after play the song we don't need any new array.
+First, we didn't choose any functional array method because after playing the song, we won't need any new array.

-So why we are not using `forEach`?
-Basically in the next step we have to play our audio, and to not play all together we have to run it asynchronously.
-And the `forEach` method has a different behaviour for async, and instead wait to finish the async code an run the next item, the `forEach` resolve all at once.
+So why are we not using `forEach`?
+Basically, in the next step, we have to play our audio, and we can't play all at the same time.
+We have to run it asynchronously.
+The `forEach` method has a different behaviour for async, and instead of waiting to finish the async code and run the next item, the `forEach` resolves all at once.

-If we just use the `Audio API` and call the `play` method, without changing our function to run as async, all songs will play at the same time, take a look on the following code:
+If we just use the `Audio API` and call the `play` method without changing our function to run as async, all songs will play at the same time.
+Let's take a look at the following code:

 ```js
 function autoPlaylist(audioList) {